 Yes.
 This feature is available within a Chrome browser.
-If you haven't already, give Chrome a try—it's free and easy to install.
+If you haven't already done so, give Chrome a try – it's free and easy to install.

 Yes.
-You can change each document's settings to grant anyone you choose editor, viewer or commenter access.
+You can change each document's settings to grant anyone you choose editing, viewing or commenting access.

 Yes.
 You can convert many different file types into Docs format.
 The original file will remain intact.

 Yes.
 Currents settings let you decide if you want to display or hide your Currents posts on your profile.